lwjglgamedev/zvk/bookcontents/chapter-07/chapter-07.md

 };
 ```

-We nee dto create a new `RenderingAttachmentInfo` for the depth attachment.
+We need to create a new `RenderingAttachmentInfo` for the depth attachment.
 In this case we need to setup the layout to
 `vulkan.ImageLayout.depth_stencil_attachment_optimal` (`VK_IMAGE_LAYOUT_DEPTH_STENCIL_ATTACHMENT_OPTIMAL`)
-to state that is for depth values.
+to state it is for depth values.
 In this case the store operation can be `vulkan.AttachmentStoreOp.dont_care`
 (`VK_ATTACHMENT_STORE_OP_DONT_CARE`) instead of `vulkan.AttachmentStoreOp.store` (`VK_ATTACHMENT_STORE_OP_STORE`) because we do not need to
 store the results, we just need a depth attachment to perform depth tests.
 We do not need to access those results later on.

-We need also to modify the render function first to to take into consideration the depth attachments in the render information, by setting
+We also need to modify the render function first to take into consideration the depth attachments in the render information, by setting
 the `p_depth_attachment` attribute in the `RenderingInfo` structure.

-After that, we need first to add a new image layout transition, prior to the render to begin,  using a memory barrier for the depth image.
+After that, we first need to add a new image layout transition, prior to the render to begin,  using a memory barrier for the depth image.
 It is quite similar to the one used for swap chain images, but the stages to consider are now: `early_fragment_tests_bit`
 (`VK_PIPELINE_STAGE_2_EARLY_FRAGMENT_TESTS_BIT`) and `late_fragment_tests_bit` (`VK_PIPELINE_STAGE_2_LATE_FRAGMENT_TESTS_BIT`) and the
-access flags shall sbe specifically set for depth attachments: `depth_stencil_attachment_read_bit`
+access flags shall be specifically set for depth attachments: `depth_stencil_attachment_read_bit`
 (`VK_ACCESS_2_DEPTH_STENCIL_ATTACHMENT_READ_BIT`) and `depth_stencil_attachment_write_bit`
 (`VK_ACCESS_2_DEPTH_STENCIL_ATTACHMENT_WRITE_BIT`).